andrewklmn/kottans-frontend/README.md

 Possibility of class definition and usage just with functional mechanism.

 ### What surprised me:
-JS allows implementing inheritance with a functional mechanism.
+JS allows to implement inheritance with a functional mechanism.
 It looks very cool!
 Prototype chains in case with methods looks similar to virtual functions in C++.
 I didn't wait to face it in JS.

 ### What I'm going to use in future: